plewis/plewis.github.io/phylogenetics/papers2026.md

 Pagel, M., and A. Meade.
 2004.
 A phylogenetic mixture model for detecting pattern-heterogeneity in gene sequence or character-state data.
 Systematic Biology 53:571-581. (mixture of Q-matrices model)

-Pagel, M., and A. Meade.
+:heavy_check_mark: Pagel, M., and A. Meade.
 2006.
 Bayesian anaysis of correlated evolution of discrete characters by reversible-jump Markov chain Monte Carlo.
 American Naturalist 167:808-825. (rjMCMC for discrete character correlation)

 Pagel, M., and A. Meade.
 2008.
 [Modelling heterotachy in phylogenetic inference by reversible-jump Markov chain Monte Carlo.](https://doi.org/10.1098/rstb.2008.0178) Phil.
 Trans.
 R. Soc.
 B 363:3955-3964. (rjMCMC heterotachy model)